gphilipp/react-native-with-clojurescript/README.md

 ## Testing

+> At Facebook, we use Jest to test React Native applications. https://facebook.github.io/jest/docs/tutorial-react-native.html

 > Vikeri:
 @seantempesta What we’re doing is using enzyme and shallow-render the components.
 That will not generate anything useful but at least it will throw if there are any js-errors.
 But fb have released a new snapshot test feature for jest that would probably be more useful: https://facebook.github.io/jest/docs/tutorial-react-native.html